If your law firm is looking for a partner to handle your website design and digital marketing, it’s likely that you’ve come across Scorpion.

 We give our clients this advice all the time, so why wouldn’t we follow it ourselves?

-My name is Matt Green and I am the Chief Strategy Officer at Juris Digital.
-I have spent the last decade of my life helping law firms grow their business online.
-Over that time I have analyzed hundreds of Scorpion law firm websites and marketing campaigns.
+My name is Matt Green, and I am the Chief Strategy Officer at Juris Digital.
+I have spent the last 12 years of my life helping law firms grow their business online.
+Over that time, I have analyzed hundreds of Scorpion law firm websites and marketing campaigns.
 In this post, you’ll find 7 of my top insights for law firm owners and legal marketers who are considering working with Scorpion Marketing.

 I hope you find this information helpful.
-If you have more questions about Scorpion design or about our thoughts on the most effective marketing for your law firm, I hope you’ll reach out to start a conversation.
+If you have more questions about Scorpion, or about our thoughts on the most effective marketing for your law firm, I hope you’ll reach out to start a conversation.

 7 Things for Law Firms to Know About Scorpion Marketing